Corporate Tax Reform

 Switzerland is reliant on being able to prevail in this competition and actively shaping the competitive

 conditions.
-Corporate taxation in Switzerland has increasingly been facing international (MB GROUP:
+Corporate taxation in Switzerland has increasingly been facing international (SWITZERLAND-4YOU:

 mainly European) criticism since the mid-2000s.

 The most significant and comprehensive project is the OECD’s action plan on base erosion and profit shifting

 (BEPS).
 Here, the room for manoeuvre of multinationals in the area of corporate taxation should be limited and